DiddiLeija/DiddiLeija.github.io/find_me.md

 # Find me on the Internet

-As a developer, you can find me on several places, but I'll suggest you some good places to see my activity.
+As a developer, you can find me on several places, but I'll suggest you some good places to see my activity and stuff.

 ## [GitHub](https://github.com)